TL;DR

 Answering these questions for yourself—genuinely, not performatively—transforms documentation from compliance to reflection.
 The competency framework becomes a lens for understanding your development rather than a checklist to satisfy.

 Some students find it helpful to write authentic reflections first, then adapt them for formal documentation requirements.
 Start with what genuinely matters about your experience.
 Then shape that reflection into forms that satisfy the competency framework.
 This preserves authenticity while meeting requirements.
+The same approach applies when writing the competency mapping section of your ILE—starting from genuine learning moments produces far stronger results than starting from the template.

 Approach documentation as an opportunity to articulate professional growth you genuinely experienced.
 The more you invest in honest reflection, the more authentic your competency evidence becomes—and the more meaningful the documentation process feels.